Mumpreneur or Mumtrepreneur – an entrepreneurial mum with children and with a business…

 Some of the popular areas in the World include the following:

-For those mums in America looking for resources you might want to take a look at “Mum’s Got a Business.”
+For those mums in the UK looking for resources you might want to take a look at “Mum’s Got a Business.”
 This website has some great business resources, which includes recommendations.
 The recommendations is a place to find help and the advice comes from other women entrepreneurs.

 Their other resources include business tools, some freebies and useful websites like Enterprise Nation and Smarta.